kg3/Basic_Bash_Script_Botnet/README.md

 Servers are running Unbuntu 7.10

 - The ctf_sploiting.py script utilizes two code execution vulnerabilities to download the exp.sh script
-- After executing the exp.sh it uses a privaledge exploit to obtain root and re-download itself and all tools as root
+- After executing the exp.sh it uses a priviledge exploit to obtain root and re-download itself and all tools as root
   - All tools and activities are done in /dev/shm/.tools/
 - When cmnd.sh is executed (from the first run of exp.sh) the 'cmnd.sh -c' command is inserted into /etc/crontab directly and ran every minute
 - 'cmnd.sh -c' grabs a file from the server called: file_[last 3 digits of IP]; and then executes every line/command of that file as root